Phat32/PhatBot-Docs/docs/pages/commands.rst

 **!addgame** *Name / Steam Store Link / Steam Store ID* Add a game to PhatBots knowledgebase.
 Can profile the Name of the game, the store link, or just the Steam ID of the game

-  Example: !addgame Hello Kitty Island Adventure
+  Example: !addgame Fall Guys Ultimate Knockout

   Example: !addgame https://store.steampowered.com/app/1097150/Fall_Guys_Ultimate_Knockout/

   Example: !addgame 1097150

 **!addkey** *Name* | *Key*